GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 Tracking is initiated by adding the risk-log assembly to the risk assembly, which must have one or more entry assemblies.
-Each milestone change, vendor check-in, periodic status update, and action performed in the pursuit of remediating the risk are entered here as individual entry assemblies.
+Each milestone change, vendor check-in, periodic status update, and action performed in the pursuit of remediating the risk is entered here as individual entry assemblies.

 Each entry assembly must have a title, description, and start field.
 There may also be an end, logged-by, and related-response fields.
-If the end field is missing it is presumed to have the same value as the start field.
+If the end field is missing, it is presumed to have the same value as the start field.
 The logged-by field is optional and contains the UUID of the person (party) who made the entry.
 The related-response field is optional and contains the UUID of the risk response that describes the